 Perceptual and Motor Skills accepts experimental and theoretical articles dealing with perception or motor skills, especially as affected by experience, as well as articles on general methodology and special reviews.

 Perceptual and Motor Skills utilizes a double-blind review process.
-All manuscripts submitted to the journal will be subject to comment and external review by at least 2 peer reviewers.
+All manuscripts submitted to the journal with suitable content, as determined by the editors, will be subject to comment and external review by at least 2 peer reviewers.
 Critical editing is combined with specific suggestions from multiple referees of each paper to help authors meet standards.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.